 This infection is usually caused by a bacterial infection.
 This is a bacterium that is carried in the nose, but does not cause any problems.
 Above all, other germs can also be responsible for this infection.
 The infection is rampant at sites where there has been hair damage that has occurred as a result of shaving or any type of friction that causes blockage of the follicle.
 Another notable cause of this condition is excess sweating that occurs when the sweat glands have been overburdened.
 The use of creams on the face can also be a cause of follicle infection.

 Which areas are mostly affected?

 Just like any other type of infection, this follicle infection is rampant in some areas of the body where there is hair.
 In men, the beard area is the most affected when there is an infection.
-However, in both genders, the infection is common in the arms, buttocks, armpits and legs.
+However, in both genders, this disease is common in the arms, buttocks, armpits and legs.
 It tends to target soft sites that have hair.

 The signs and symptoms of this infection vary.
 This largely depends on the type of infection one is having.
-If the infection has affected the upper part of the hair, the following are the possible symptoms that the victim will experience:
+If this problem has affected the upper part of the hair, the following are the possible symptoms that the victim will experience:

 - A feeling of tenderness or itchiness.

 - The skin becomes red and there is an inflammation of the affected area.

 - There are pus filled bumpers on the hair follicles.
 This is followed by several clusters of small bumps that are red in color.

 - In some cases, there are blisters filled with pus that can crust or break open after some time.